 Please note the following travel safety suggestions:

 Most travelers to Ecuador arrive in Quito, a city located at 9,200 feet above sea level.
-Many people associate hot weather with Ecuador’s close proximity to the Equator and are quite surprised to learn that temperatures can dip into the high 40s in the evening.
+Many people associate hot weather with Ecuador’s close proximity to the equator and are quite surprised to learn that temperatures can dip into the high 40s in the evening.
 Be prepared with some warm clothing.
+Wear layers.

 The sun is very strong in Ecuador, especially in the highlands.
-Wear plenty of sun block and bring a good hat.
+Protect your skin with sun block and a hat with a wide brim.